infinite-table/infinite-react/www/pages/docs/reference/datasource-props/index.page.md

 ---
 title: DataSource Props
 layout: API
+description: Props Reference page for your DataSource in Infinite Table - with complete examples
 ---

 In the API Reference below we'll use **`DATA_TYPE`** to refer to the TypeScript type that represents the data the component is bound to.